A Quick Look at 11 Popular Christmas Sweets

 A traditional German Christmas cake, stollen is a sweet bread filled with fruits, nuts and spices.
 Its history goes back to the 14th century, when it first appeared in the German city of Dresden.
 It is often baked several weeks before Christmas, allowing the flavors to mix and become stronger over time.

-Gingerbread cookies
+Gingerbread Cookies

-Peppermint bark
+Peppermint Bark

-Candy canes
+Candy Canes

-Candy canes are hard peppermint-flavored candies shaped like canes.
+Candy canes are hard, peppermint-flavored candies shaped like canes.
 It is said that this shape was originally meant to remind children of the shepherds who visited baby Jesus in the Bible story.

 Fruitcake

-Mince pies
+Mince Pies

-Mince pies are small sweet pies filled with a mixture called mincemeat.
-Modern mincemeat usually contains dried fruits and spices, but originally it also contained meat.
+Mince pies are small, sweet pies filled with a mixture called "mincemeat."
+Modern mincemeat usually contains dried fruits and spices, but it originally also contained meat.

-Yule log
+Yule Logs

 "Yule" is the name of an historical winter festival that became mixed with modern Christmas celebrations over time.
 Yule logs are sponge cakes that have been decorated with chocolate or buttercream to look like a log covered with snow.